s-ball/GitVersionInfo/README.md

 in the *Compilation directives* block (third one).

-Here again, you will have to manually compile you `version.ini` file each time the `git` status change, because I could not find a way to do that automatically.
+Finally, you must add a prebuild event step to remove the versionini.rc2 file each time the version should change.
+It should write:

+    [path\to\]BuildVersionInfo [/I:version.ini] /S [version.bin] || del versioninfo.rc2

 ## Contributing